 Which subscription is charged for the resources consumed?

 The subscription that's provided when registering Azure Stack Hub with Azure is charged.

 What types of subscriptions are supported for usage data reporting?

 For Azure Stack Hub multi-node, Enterprise Agreement (EA) and CSP subscriptions are supported.
 For the ASDK, Enterprise Agreement (EA), pay-as-you-go, CSP, and MSDN subscriptions support usage data reporting.

 Does usage data reporting work in sovereign clouds?

 In the ASDK, usage data reporting requires subscriptions that are created in the global Azure system.
-Subscriptions created in one of the sovereign clouds (the Azure Government, Azure Germany, and Azure China 21Vianet clouds) can't be registered with Azure, so they don't support usage data reporting.
+Subscriptions created in one of the sovereign clouds (the Azure Government, Azure Germany, and Azure China 21Vianet clouds) cannot be registered with Azure, so they don't support usage data reporting.

 Why doesn't the usage reported in Azure Stack Hub match the report generated from Azure Account Center?

-There's always a delay between the usage data reported by the Azure Stack Hub usage APIs and the usage data reported in the Azure Account Center.
+There is always a delay between the usage data reported by the Azure Stack Hub usage APIs and the usage data reported in the Azure Account Center.
 This delay is the time required to upload usage data from Azure Stack Hub to Azure commerce.
 Because of this delay, usage that occurs shortly before midnight might appear in Azure the following day.
 If you use the Azure Stack Hub usage APIs and compare the results to the usage reported in the Azure billing portal, you can see a difference.